rna88/valvePlayerQuery/README.md

 ## Usage for Linux
 ### Dependencies
-You will need [python-valve], [libnotify], and of course the python 2 or 3 packages installed.
+You will specifically need [libnotify], [python-valve], and [psutil].
+The other modules should come with a default python install:
 ```
+sudo pacman -S libnotify (use your distro's package manager)
 sudo pip install python-valve
-sudo pacman -S libnotify
+sudo pip install psutil
 ```
+## Usage for other OS's
+Everything besides the notification library is cross-platform.
+The notification lib could be replaced with pyQT to make it completely cross-platform, otherwise you'll have to settle for looking at the output in a terminal.

 ### Running
 Basic usage: